jp2321/dl4cv_dev/slides/chapter5_02_transfer_learning.md

 - Example:
     Matrix multiplication in calculus class
-    Transfer it to deep learning course
+    Transfer it to this course

 - Aim: Increase performance
 - Few observations in the target domain